-(16)[17]) Service area--A description and a map of the service area, with key and scale, which must[shall] identify the county, or counties, or portions thereof, to be served, indicating primary care physicians, hospitals, and emergency care sites.
+(16) Service area--A description and a map of the service area, with key and scale, that identifies the county, or counties, or portions of counties, to be served, indicating primary care physicians, hospitals, and emergency care sites.
 A ZIP code map and a provider list may be used to meet the requirement.

-(17)[(18)] Termination due to attaining limiting age--A provision that a child's attainment of a limiting age does not operate to terminate the child's coverage [ef the child] while that child is incapable of self-sustaining employment due to mental retardation or physical disability, and chiefly dependent on[upon] the subscriber for support and maintenance.
-The HMO may require the subscriber to furnish proof of

-[such] incapacity and dependency within 31 days of the child's attainment of the limiting age and subsequently as required, but not more frequently than annually following the child's attainment of [such] limiting age.
+(17) Termination due to attaining limiting age--A provision that a child's attainment of a limiting age does not operate to terminate the child's coverage while that child is incapable of self-sustaining employment due to mental retardation or physical disability, and chiefly dependent on the subscriber for support and maintenance.
+The HMO may require the subscriber to furnish proof of incapacity and dependency within 31 days of the child's attainment of the limiting age and subsequently as required, but not more frequently than annually following the child's attainment of the limiting age.

-(18)[(19)] Termination due to student dependent's change in status--Each group agreement and certificate that conditions dependent coverage for a child twenty-five years of age or older on the child's being a full-time student at an educational institution must[shall] contain a provision complying with[in accordance with the] Insurance Code Chapter 1503.
+(18) Termination due to student dependent's change in status--Each group agreement and certificate that conditions dependent coverage for a child twentyfive years of age or older on the child's being a full-time student at an educational institution must contain a provision complying with Insurance Code Chapter 1503.